gravitational/teleport/docs/3.1/ssh_sso.md

 ## Introduction

-The commercial edition of Teleport allows users to retreive their SSH credentials through a [Single Sign-On](https://en.wikipedia.org/wiki/Single_sign-on) (SSO) system used by the rest of the organization.
+The commercial edition of Teleport allows users to login and retrieve their SSH credentials through a [Single Sign-On](https://en.wikipedia.org/wiki/Single_sign-on) (SSO) system used by the rest of the organization.